huggingface/blog/audio-datasets.md

 can easily evaluate systems over multiple datasets in one go without worrying about your disk space.
 Compared to evaluating on a single dataset, multi-dataset evaluation gives a better metric for the generalisation abilities of a speech recognition system.
-Check out the accompanying Google Colab for an example of evaluating Whisper on eight English speech recognition datasets in one script.
+Check out the accompanying Google Colab for an example of evaluating Whisper on eight English speech recognition datasets in one script using streaming mode.
 <!--- TODO: insert link to Google Colab --->

 ## The Hub